OliverZott/docs/message_broker/crossbario_wampsharp.md

 # Crossbar.io and Wamp

+## Usage

+- `docker start <containerId> -a`
+- `localhost:8080/info`
+- use Host App to configure Realm/Router/... **???**
+- Check config: `docker cp <containerId>:/node/.crossbar/config.json .`
+- Run Subscriber
+- Run Publisher

 ## Crossbar.io

-- Crossbar.io is an open source networking platform for distributed and microservice applications
+- Crossbar.io is an open source networking platform for distributed and microservice applications.
+- Crossbar.io is a multi process architecture.
-- Crossbar.io is a WAMP router
+- Crossbar.io is a WAMP router.
-- Crossbar.io is an implementation of the open Web Application Messaging Protocol (WAMP)
+- Crossbar.io is an implementation of the open Web Application Messaging Protocol (WAMP).
-- Crossbar.io is agnostic to the implementation of the client or its deployment
+- Crossbar.io is agnostic to the implementation of the client or its deployment.

+Node

+- A single instance of Crossbar.io is called **Crossbar.io node**, on start initially it starts a single process called **node controller**.
+- The node controller reads the configuration file locally and starts multiple worker processes such as **router**, **containers** and guest workers.
+  - Routers are the core facilities responsible for routing WAMP messages.
+  - Containers are clients which runs natively as part of Crossbar.io.
+  -
 - [Getting Started](https://crossbar.io/docs/Getting-Started/)
 - [DockerHub](https://hub.docker.com/r/crossbario/crossbar)

-Semantics:
+### Config

+- Copy config from container to current path: `docker cp 5311ef863dad:/node/.crossbar/config.json .`

+### Crossbario Semantics

 - **Node** Controller
   - The node controller is the master process of everything.
 The node controller reads the configuration file locally and starts multiple worker processes such as router, containers and guest workers